Jamshed J Irani: The Steel Man of India passes away at 86New ' | Business

 - India

-Jamshed J Irani, known as the steel man of India, died in Jamshedpur late Monday night, according to Tata Steel.
+Jamshed J Irani, who led Tata Steel during the country's economic liberalisation and was known as the steel man of India, died in Jamshedpur late Monday night.

 He was 86.